kylehuang041/RestaurantOrderProgram/README.md

 Yes or no for a download file of the receipt.<br>

 NOTE: Type in the food accurately: case-sensitive.

-Switched from my private respository.
+TiffanyLashAndSpa is my other account.